Academic Information and Policies

 Self-Help Guidelines

-When a student recognizes that he or she has difficulty with substance abuse and agrees to a voluntary withdrawal to participate in a comprehensive substance abuse treatment program at his or her own expense, penalties incurred for disruptive behavior resulting from the use of alcohol or a controlled substance may be waived.
+When a student recognizes that he/she has difficulty with substance abuse and agrees to a voluntary withdrawal to participate in a comprehensive substance abuse treatment program at his/her own expense, penalties incurred for disruptive behavior resulting from the use of alcohol or a controlled substance may be waived.

 Sanctions

 2. Second Offense: $150 fine, discretionary assignment, payment for, completion of and compliance with a chemical dependency assessment, and/or candidate for residence hall probation.
-Parents may be notified if a student has not reached 21 years of age.
+Parents may be notified if a student has not reached 21.

 3. Third Offense: $200 fine, discretionary assignment, payment for, completion of and compliance with a chemical dependency assessment, and/or candidate for residence unit suspension/expulsion.
-Parents may be notified if a student has not reached 21 years of age.
+Parents may be notified if a student has not reached 21.

-Community Sanctions: In addition to sanctions imposed by the University, Waldorf University students are subject to sanctions imposed by the local authorities and officials in their local and/or home communities.
+Community Sanctions: In addition to sanctions imposed by the University, Waldorf University students are subject to sanctions imposed by the local authorities and officials in their regional and/or home communities.

 Tobacco-Free and Nicotine-Free Policy